ROMANA MASTRELLA

 email: romana.mastrella@uniroma1.it

-Research: The taste for furnishing noble residences: function, production, and fortune of Roman fireplaces in the European market and collecting from the 17th to the 19th century
+Research: The taste for furnishing noble residences: function, production, and the circulation of Roman Chimneypieces in the Eighteenth century

 © Università degli Studi di Roma "La Sapienza" - Piazzale Aldo Moro 5, 00185 Roma